pingcap/tiflash/docs/design/0000-00-00-architecture-of-distributed-storage-and-transaction.md

 Anyway, because there are at least two asynchronous runtimes in one program, the best practice of such raft store is to guarantee `External Consistency` by `region snapshot`.
 Actually, the raft logs persisted in RaftEngine are the `WAL(Write Ahead Log)` of apply process.
-Index of raft entry within same region peer is monotonic increasing.
+Index of raft entry within the same region peer is monotonic increasing.
 If process is interrupted at middle step, it should replay from last persisted apply-state after restarted.
 Related modifications cannot be witnessed from outside until meets safe-point.